itom-project/itom-project.github.io/_sources/plugins.txt

     * feature detections (circles, chessboard corners...)

     This plugin not only requires access to the core library of OpenCV but also to further libraries like imgproc and calib3d.

     This plugin is released under the LGPL license.

+* **PclTools - point cloud and polygon mesh tools and functions**

+    This plugin contains methods for filtering, transforming, saving and loading point clouds and polygon meshes.
+Most methods are wrappers for functions provided by the open source project PointCloudLibrary (pcl).
+The function calls are usually implemented for the cloud types supported by the itom classes itom.pointCloud and itom.polygonMesh (XYZ,XYZI,XYZRGBA,XYZNormals...).

+    This library uses also methods from the current pcl version 1.7.1, however also compiles with older versions.
+In this case some methods are not compiled.

+    This plugin also covers the methods for loading and saving point clouds and polygon meshes to common formats like pcd, ply, stl, obj...
+Once the plugin is loaded itom in general is also able to load and save such structures using the methods provided by this plugin.

+    For compiling this plugin, itom needs to be compiled with pointCloudLibrary support.
+    Additionally you need to have the VTK Toolkit on your computer.

+    This plugin is released under the LGPL license.